 This is true even for smaller fundraisers or events.
 If you are raffling off items, offering rewards, or doing giveaways, make sure minimum thresholds are met and that those thresholds will cover the costs of your giveaways.

 Holiday Fundraiser Ideas

-Now that you have a defined message, a black and white budget, and realistic goals, it’s time to determine what type of fundraiser you want to do and we will give you holiday fundraising ideas that will blow people’s minds.
+Now that you have a defined message, a black and white budget, and realistic goals, it’s time to determine what type of fundraiser you want to do and we will give you school holiday shop ideas or holiday fundraising ideas that will blow people’s minds.

 This is one of the go-to event fundraisers for a reason.
 Holiday Galas can achieve so much for a community and have everyone leaving feeling good.
 When you are doing a holiday gala you normally have food and blind auctions for your guests, along with some entertainment.

 What you can do is set a holiday theme and then go around your community and ask businesses in the area if they want to donate something to the silent auction.
 It is a form of advertising for them and at the gala, they get to network.
 You, on the other hand, get to keep the proceeds from the silent auction for your cause.

 If you are fundraising for a school, then concerts can be an amazing way to reach your goals.